MaastrichtU-IDS/d2s-docs/docs/d2s-run.md

 > Not tested at the moment.
 Might need fix.

 Also split statements.
-E.g. `?s ?p "value1,value2,value3"` would be splitted in 3 statements.
+E.g. `?s ?p "value1,value2,value3"` would be splitted in 3 statements:

 ```shell
 d2s download eggnog